run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 For support of ingress controllers different than NGINX please contact Run:ai customer support.

 !!!
 Note
-    In a self-hosted installation, the typical scenario is to install the first Run:ai cluster on the same Kubernetes cluster as the control-plane.
-In this case, there is no need to install an ingress controller as it is pre-installed by the control-plane.
+    In a self-hosted installation, the typical scenario is to install the first Run:ai cluster on the same Kubernetes cluster as the control plane.
+In this case, there is no need to install an ingress controller as it is pre-installed by the control plane.
 ### Cluster URL

 The Run:ai user interface requires a URL to the Kubernetes cluster.
 You can use a domain name (FQDN) or an IP Address (deprecated).

 !!!
 Note
-    In a self-hosted installation, the typical scenario is to install the first Run:ai cluster on the same Kubernetes cluster as the control-plane.
+    In a self-hosted installation, the typical scenario is to install the first Run:ai cluster on the same Kubernetes cluster as the control plane.
 In this case, the cluster URL need not be provided as it will be the same as the control-plane URL.
 #### Domain Name

 :octicons-versions-24: Version 2.8 and up.